Coagent Networks Revisited: Inherent learning Stabilization in Hierarchical Options

 We want to understand the algorithm for $\left < 1,1 \right >$ by building it piece by piece starting from an AC algorithm and changing it where appropriate.
-For simplicity, we will assume that we have a fixed value of termination $\frac{1}{n}$ for some $n>0$.
+For the sake of illustration, we will assume that we have a fixed value of termination $\frac{1}{n}$ for some $n>0$.
 This means the option terminates every $n$ steps.
-This is a practical assumption as observed in the FR experiments, where unless termination temperature is low, the termination function (more or less) stays constant throughout the training of $\left < 1,1 \right >$ (Figures \ref{1and11and111optionlength} and \ref{12and122optionlength}).
-Next, notice that the root has just one action (selecting the child), and its action value is in theory the value function of the children.
-Therefore, we add a value target network computing $V_{target}$ for the algorithm, where: \begin{enumerate} \item It is updated only every $n$ ($=(\frac{1}{n})^{-1}$) steps using its own update rule
+This is also somewhat of a reasonable assumption for $\langle 1 , 1\rangle$, as observed in some of the FR experiments, where unless termination temperature is low, the termination function (more or less) stays constant throughout the training of $\left < 1,1 \right >$ (\cref{12and122optionlength,1and11and111optionlength}).

+First, note that the root has one action (selecting the child), and therefore, its action value is the value function of the children.
+Therefore, let us take a vanilla AC algorithm and add a value target network computing $V_{target}$ for the algorithm, where: \begin{enumerate} \item It is only updated every $n$ ($=(\frac{1}{n})^{-1}$) steps using its own rollout update rule

 \item The target is used to soft-update the $Q$-value of the AC, where instead of choosing $V_{target}(s')$ to build the target of $Q(s,a)$, we choose $\frac{1}{n}V_{target}(s')+ (1-\frac{1}{n})\max_a Q(s',a)$, meaning